apache/royale-docs/component-sets/jewel/jewel-group.md

 The Jewel Group class provides a light-weight container for visual elements.
 By default Group have a Basiclayout, allowing its children to be positioned using absolute values (Notice Basic version doesn't provide any layout at all).
 Group doesn't clip content so elements inside the group aren't hidden far beyond group boundaries.
 Group doesn't have any chrome or visuals just position inner childs.

 Also, no scrolling support is built in Group.
-For scrolling and clipping you can use Jewel Container
+For scrolling and clipping you can use [Jewel Container](component-sets/jewel/container).

+While the container is relatively lightweight, it should generally not be used as the base class for other controls, even if those controls are composed of children.
+That's because the fundamental API of Container is to support an arbitrary set of children, and most controls only support a specific set of children.

 ## Example of use